 Besides the excitement and allure of taking a Cuba cruise, sometimes there’s mystery involved in how you should actually prepare for travel to this most vibrant of Caribbean countries.
 Well, wonder no more!
 We’ve got you covered.
 Let’s take a look at what you need to know about cruising to Cuba.
 Plus, we even have ideas of What to Wear on a Caribbean Cruise and Tips to Help You Pack Light and Right.

 There are basically 2 steps to this process.
-First, you'll need to fill out a quick online Norwegian Cruise Line Travel Affidavit at least 3 days prior to sailing, which states you'll be traveling to Cuba for tourism purposes.
+First, you'll need to fill out a quick online Norwegian Cruise Line Travel Affidavit at least 3 days prior to sailing.
+For example, if you choose to engage in group people-to-people travel through our shore excursions or those of a third party U.S. organization, you will need to check that box.
 Secondly, you'll be required to keep a log of your activities and interactions when you're in Cuba, and you'll need to keep this log for 5 years.
 Just think of it as journaling about your trip!

 Yes.
 And yes.
 A valid passport is required for all foreign citizens wishing to visit Cuba.
 And, your passport must be valid at least 30 days beyond the date of your expected return from Cuba.
 An entry visa is also required before your arrival.
 This will be issued at the airport before you leave the US, and the current cost of this 2-part card is $100.
 Alternatively, once you’ve got your Cuba cruise booked, you can simply contact Norwegian Cruise Line and we’ll obtain the visa for you.
 How simple is that?